 Students will also have the opporutnity to sit on the veranda of the Jellurgal Aboriginal Cultural Centre for a morning tea.

-Click Here to download more information on Jellurgal's enlightening and educational school tours.
+Click here to download more information on Jellurgal's local school tours.

 Jellurgal International school-based tours are specifically designed to introduce international students to the wondrous nature of Aboriginal culture and heritage and Australian native fauna and flora.

 The tour includes the program outlined above and is inclusive of a light lunch.